Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 Note, lecture topics may vary depending on teaching staff involvement, see Department website for details.

-Assessment consists of internal assessment (lab reports, lab test and an oral presentation) and a 3-hour final exam.
+Assessment consist of internal assessment (which may include: lab reports, lab test, research proposal, research poster and an oral presentation) and a 3-hour final exam.
 A mark of at least 45% in the final exam must be attained to pass the paper as a whole.

 Teaching Arrangements